Headstorm/foundry-ui/packages/foundry-react-ui/README.md

 ### How am I impacted as a developer?

 - Husky has been added for pre-commit and pre-push hooks.
 Please pull the latest and install dependencies in /foundry-ui to get the hooks working. (the root install will also update dependencies, but using npm instead of yarn - we can fix this in the future for consistency)
-- Commits that we want added to the Change log must use commitizen, when working inside of hs-react-ui using yarn commit will use commitizen.
+- Commits that we want added to the Change log must use commitizen, when working inside of foundry-react-ui using yarn commit will use commitizen.
 Alternatively you can use npx git-cz
 - Commits to be excluded from the change log (eg. "Fix typo that broke my pre commit linting") can continue to use normal git commits
 - Package.json is no longer the source of the version published, semantic-release uses git tags to determine the release version - this is only the case in our workflows.
 If we do a manual push we must update package.json before publishing
 - Auto versioning - No more package.json version bumps required :tada: